DanRehberg/gsAppointmentSignup/README.md

 _availability(e)_ is run by a **time trigger execution**.
 It gathers the Form object, and creates two empty arrays which are populated by with available timeslots described in an external Google Spreadsheet.
 These timeslots are then used to modify _multiple choice_ questions for each day's timeslots.

 Successfully making an appointment modifies the external Google Spreadsheet of timeslots.
-Information is also reset in the event the user wants to make another appointment. **In the event that a timeslot is taken before a user submits their requested time,** the laset section is jumped to informing the user that someone else took the timeslot (indicating it is no longer available).
+Information is also reset in the event the user wants to make another appointment. **In the event that a timeslot is taken before a user submits their requested time,** the last section is jumped to informing the user that someone else took the timeslot (indicating it is no longer available).
 This is achieved by invoking _submitTimes(e)_ as a trigger **On form submit**.

 ## As-is Procedures
  - Create a Form with 8 sections: